krishna05071991/advisorIQ-v3.1/docs/code-structure.md

 - **View All Advisors**: Complete list of all active advisors in the network
 - **Search Advisors**: Real-time search by name, email, or specialization
 - **Filter by Specialization**: Filter advisors by their area of expertise
+- **View-Only Access**: Admin users can view all advisor profiles but cannot edit them
 - **Advisor Profile Viewing**: Detailed advisor profiles with contact info and bio
-- **Edit Advisor Profiles**: Modify advisor information including:
-  - Name and contact details
-  - Specialization area
-  - Biography
-  - Profile image URL
-  - Phone number
+- **Edit Restrictions**: Admin users cannot edit advisor profiles - UI provides user-friendly messages asking to contact the advisor directly for profile updates

 ### 3\.
 Recommendation Management (`/recommendations`)

 - **View All Recommendations**: Complete list of all recommendations across all advisors
 - **Search Recommendations**: Search by stock symbol, advisor name, or reasoning text
 - **Filter by Status**: Filter recommendations by ongoing, successful, or unsuccessful
+- **View-Only Access**: Admin users can view all recommendation details but cannot edit them
 - **Recommendation Details**: View complete recommendation information including:
   - Stock symbol and action (buy/sell/hold)
   - Target price and confidence level
   - Detailed reasoning
   - Advisor information
   - Timeline and status
-- **Edit Recommendations**: Modify recommendation details and status
+- **Edit Restrictions**: Admin users cannot edit recommendations - UI provides user-friendly messages explaining only advisors can edit their own recommendations
-- **Star Rating Display**: Visual confidence level representation
+- **Confidence Level Display**: Visual confidence level representation (1-5 scale)

 ### 4\.
 Analytics & Performance (`/analytics`)